Malilav/odin-recipes/README.md

 # odin-recipes

 First The Odin Project foundations course project.
 Basic recipe website.
+Will be used to illustrate Git, HTML, skills.